sunex4real/Zeus/README.md

 # Zeus

-This repo contains solution to the GA task
+This repo contains solution to the Google Analytics task

 ## Setup